civican/legisinfo/42-1/bills/C-81/bill_text.md

 ## Summary

 This enactment enacts the `Accessible Canada Act` in order to enhance the full and equal participation of all persons, especially persons with disabilities, in society.
-This is to be achieved through the progressive realization, within the purview of matters coming within the legislative authority of Parliament, of a Canada without barriers, particularly by the identification, removal and prevention of barriers.
+This is to be achieved through the realization, within the purview of matters coming within the legislative authority of Parliament, of a Canada without barriers, particularly by the identification, removal and prevention of barriers.

 Part 1 of the Act establishes the Minister's mandate, powers, duties and functions.